Drywall: Waste

+Market

+North America

 North America is one of the largest gypsum board users in the world, with a total wallboard plant capacity of 42 e9sqft per year, roughly half of the worldwide annual production capacity of 85 e9sqft.
 Moreover, the homebuilding and remodeling markets in North America in the late 1990s and early 2000s increased demand.
 The gypsum board market was one of the biggest beneficiaries of the housing boom as "an average new American home contains more than 7.31 metric tons of gypsum."

 The introduction in March 2005 of the Clean Air Interstate Rule by the United States Environmental Protection Agency requires fossil-fuel power plants to "cut sulfur dioxide emissions by 73%" by 2018.
 The Clean Air Interstate Rule also requested that the power plants install new scrubbers (industrial pollution control devices) to remove sulfur dioxide present in the output waste gas.
 Scrubbers use the technique of flue-gas desulfurization (FGD), which produces synthetic gypsum as a usable by-product.
 In response to the new supply of this raw material, the gypsum board market was predicted to shift significantly.
 However, issues such as mercury release during calcining need to be resolved.